 I thought whether the work environment is messy, it’s the reason for various mistakes and lost critical parts.
 I changed the cutting mat to a larger one.
-Previously, I was using size A2 mat, after that, I changed to A4 and I returned.
+Previously, I was using a size A2 mat, after that, I changed to A4 and I returned.
 There is no stain at all, I feel good.
 I changed a small mat, too, for when I want to make models in another room.

 There are many points where parts matching is worse than the other trumpeter kits I built.
 There are also many Bali.
-The built-in of the 23 mm machine gun and the 37 mm machine gun at the nose was tight, full of parts.
+The built-in of the 23 mm machine gun and the 37 mm machine gun at the nose were tight, full of parts.
 Since the muzzle is not open, I think it’s better to open them by design knife.

 The jet engine is being assembled.
 Because it is being reproduced with such exaggerated parts, I want to decorate the engine visible after completing it.
 It is the Kurimov VK-1 turbojet engine.
 Is a copy of the Nene engine manufactured by Ross Louis?
 But it seems to be pretty difficult to buy the engine and disassemble, and make the same turbojet engine.